cloudoperators/greenhouse-extensions/thanos/README.md

 ## kube-monitoring plugin enablement

 Prometheus in kube-monitoring needs to be altered to have a sidecar and ship metrics to the new object store too.
-You have to provide the secret you've just created to the (most likely already existing) kube-monitoring plugin.
+You have to provide the Secret you've just created to the (most likely already existing) kube-monitoring plugin.
 Add this:

 ```yaml
 spec: